 - Flooding in coastal areas

-- Destruction of houses, hotels industries and other properties.
+- Destruction of houses, hotel industries, and other properties.
 For example, in the 2004 Indian Ocean tsunami, two million people lost their homes and a lot of properties were destroyed

 - The decline of economic activities such as tourism and industries